kritikalpam/amiroNEWS/README.md

 ### Step 4: Load Your Web App in the MainActivity

 1. Open `app/src/main/java/com/yourpackagename/MainActivity.kt`.
 2. Modify the `MainActivity` class to find the `WebView`, enable JavaScript, and load your deployed web app's URL.
+This is another critical step; if JavaScript is not enabled, your app will not load.

     ```kotlin
     package com.example.amironews // Make sure this matches your package name